Skip to main content

-Debt relief refers to any strategy that reduces, restructures, or resolves what you owe to creditors.
+Debt relief refers to any strategy that reduces, restructures, or resolves balances owed to creditors.
 Options include debt settlement, debt management plans, debt consolidation loans, and bankruptcy.
-The right choice depends on your specific debt type, income, and goals, not a one-size-fits-all program.
-CuraDebt has been helping people find the right path since 2001.
+The right choice depends on the specific debt type, income, and goals involved, not a one-size-fits-all program.
+CuraDebt has been in business since 2001.

 The numbers don't add up the way they expected.

 That's not irresponsibility.
 That's compounding interest at 22-24% APR doing exactly what it's designed to do.
-The credit card statement shows you the minimum due in big numbers, and the total balance in smaller print.
+For a closer look at the real cost of continuing minimum payments over time, the full math is laid out separately.
+The credit card statement shows the minimum due in big numbers, and the total balance in smaller print.
 That's not an accident.

-After 24 years in debt relief, I can tell you the biggest lie this industry tells is that every situation qualifies for the same solution.
-It doesn't.
-A 58-year-old with $42,000 in credit card debt on a fixed income needs a completely different approach than a 34-year-old business owner drowning in MCA loans.
-The companies that push one-size-fits-all programs aren't doing debt relief.
-They're doing sales.
-That's not how I built CuraDebt, and it's not how we've kept clients coming back for referrals for over two decades.
+After 25 years in debt relief, one thing is clear: not every situation qualifies for the same solution.
+A 58-year-old with $42,000 in credit card debt on a fixed income needs a different approach than a 34-year-old business owner managing significant MCA debt.
+Companies that push one-size-fits-all programs aren't doing debt relief, they're doing sales.
+That's not how CuraDebt was built, and it's not how it has earned referrals for over two decades.

 Minimum Payment Reality Check